megatron-uk/PyPiGFX/README.md

 SDL object references are used in place of actual SDL objects in function calls.
 So where a call to create a new SDL_Rect returns "01D8", that reference is used in any future SDL call to refer to that specific object and the PyPiGFX process will automatically look up that object from its object store when you use it.

+Note that the `<status:,type:,value:>` data structure is not passed back to your code; it is dealt with internally within the SDL functions in the client - your code will receive the `type` and `value` defined in the structure only.
+The details about the data structure are for debugging/data-monitoring purposes only.

+**Note:** This documentation is not intended to teach you how to use SDL, for that, please consult one of the excellent [tutorials](https://wiki.libsdl.org/Tutorials), or one of my previous SDL projects: [sdlRFController, in Python + SDL2](https://github.com/megatron-uk/sdlRFController/tree/master/lib) or [sdlLauncher, in C + SDL1.2](https://github.com/megatron-uk/sdlRFController/tree/master/lib) ... actually, scratch that, don't use sdlLauncher, because the SDL1.2 way of doing things is now how you do it anymore...

 ## List of implemented functions

+   * SDL_Init
+   * SDL_Quit
+   * SDL_CreateWindow
+   * SDL_CreateRenderer
+   * SDL_CreateRGBSurface
+   * SDL_FillRect
+   * SDL_GetDriverName
+   * SDL_MapRGB

 ### SDL_Init(flags:int)
    * https://wiki.libsdl.org/SDL_Init